romashough/twitterbot2/README.md

-twitter bot . it tweets Japanese beautiful poem.
+twitter bot . it tweets ano are.

 https://twitter.com/iroironashi